tronkko/dirent/README.md

 were available.
 However, the situation has changed since then and nowadays both [Cygwin](http://www.cygwin.com) and [MingW](http://www.mingw.org) allow you to compile a great number of UNIX programs in Microsoft Windows.
-They both provide a full dirent API as well as many other UNIX APIs.
+They both provide a full Dirent API as well as many other UNIX APIs.
 MingW can even be used for commercial applications!